apache/cordova-cli/README.md

 # Hooks

-Projects created by cordova-client have `before` and `after` hooks for each [project command](#project_commands).
+Projects created by cordova-cli have `before` and `after` hooks for each [project command](#project_commands).
 There are two types of hooks: project-specific ones and module-level ones.

 ## Project-specific Hooks